How to Remove Your Profile Picture on Twitter

-On the other hand, if you decide to do it via desktop, there is a large X button to take the image into digital oblivion.
+On the other hand, if you decide to do it via desktop, there is a large X button, click on it to remove the image

 The default header background looks a bit bland.
-It’s light gray on mobile devices and dark gray on desktop Twitter.
+It’s light blue on mobile devices and desktop Twitter.
 So you might want to upload a livelier image.

 Other Twitter Customizations

 There’s not a whole lot you can do in terms of profile customizations.
 Twitter allows you to add a bio, location, website, and your date of birth.